-See the donation form for details of this extraordinary opportunity.
+See donation form for details.

 Dear HLAA Supporter,